 Program 4.2: Commonwealth Courts Registry Services

-This national approach ensures that the quality and productivity of registry services is the very best it can be, by building consistency in registry practice across all court locations and expert knowledge to support the important work of the judges and registrars.
+A national approach ensures that the quality and productivity of registry services is the very best it can be.
+The focus on building consistency of registry practice and expertise in all roles, across all court locations, will continue to support the important work of judges and registrars and improve the experience of court users.

 Performance and key activities